siscely/Blocipedia/README.md

 As a developer, I want to offer three user roles: admin, standard, or premium

 ### Incorporate Pundit
 Use the Pundit gem for authorization.
 Users should have one of three roles: standard (free), premium, or admin.
-Refer to the Pundit Readme checkpoint for examples of using Pundit policies.

 ### Default to Standard
 Users should default to the standard role when they are first created.
 There are several ways to implement default values.
 Use the after_initialize callback approach to implement default values for roles.